Speeding Up Distributed Machine Learning Using Codes: Coded Computation

-The above algorithm is guaranteed to converge to the optimal solution if we use a small enough step size $\gamma$ \cite{boyd2004convex}, and can be easily distributed.
+The above algorithm is guaranteed to converge to the optimal solution if we use a small enough step size $\eta$ \cite{boyd2004convex}, and can be easily distributed.
 We describe one simple way of parallelizing the algorithm, which is implemented in many open-source machine learning libraries including Spark \texttt{mllib} \cite{spark_mllib}.
-As $A^T(Ax^{(t)}-y)=\sum_{i=1}^{q}{ a_i (a_i^T x^{(t)} - y_i) }$, gradients can be computed in a distributed way by computing partial sums at different worker nodes and then adding all the partial sums at the master node.
-This distributed algorithm is an uncoded distributed algorithm: in each round, the master node needs to wait for all the task results in order to compute the gradient.
-Thus, the runtime of each update iteration is determined by the slowest response among all the worker nodes.
+As $\ba^T(\ba\bsx^{(t)}-\bsy)=\sum_{i=1}^{q}{ \bsa_i (\bsa_i^T \bsx^{(t)} - \bsy_i) }$, gradients can be computed in a distributed way by computing partial sums at different worker nodes and then adding all the partial sums at the master node.
+This distributed algorithm is an \emph{uncoded} distributed algorithm: in each round, the master node needs to wait for all the task results in order to compute the gradient.\footnote{Indeed, one may apply another coded computation scheme called Gradient Coding\,\cite{tandon2016gradient}, which was proposed after our conference publications.
+By applying Gradient Coding to this algorithm, one can achieve straggler tolerance but at the cost of significant computation and storage overheads.
+More precisely, it incurs $\Theta(n)$ larger computation and storage overheads in order to protect the algorithm from $\Theta(n)$ stragglers.
+Later in this section, we will show that our coded computation scheme, which is tailor-designed for linear regression, incurs $\Theta(1)$ overheads to protect the algorithm from $\Theta(n)$ stragglers.} Thus, the runtime of each update iteration is determined by the slowest response among all the worker nodes.

 We now propose the \emph{coded gradient descent}, a coded distributed algorithm for linear regression problems.
 Note that in each iteration, the following two matrix-vector multiplications are computed.